-We must conduct time-consuming, extensive and costly clinical trials, in compliance with U.S. Food and Drug Administration regulations, to show the safety and efficacy of each of our drug candidates, as well as its optimum dosage, before the FDA can approve a drug candidate for sale.
+We must conduct time-consuming, extensive and costly clinical trials, in compliance with U.S. Food and Drug Administration regulations, to show the safety and efficacy of each of our drug candidates, as well as the optimum dosage for each, before the FDA can approve a drug candidate for sale.
 We cannot guarantee that we will be able to obtain necessary regulatory approvals on a timely basis, if at all, for any of our products under development.
 Delays in receiving these approvals, failure by us or our partners to receive these approvals at all or failure to comply with existing or future regulatory requirements could have a material adverse effect on our business, financial condition and results of operations.

-While limited trials of our products have to date produced favorable results, significant additional trials may be required, and we may not be able to demonstrate that our drug candidates are safe or effective.
+Significant additional trials may be required, and we may not be able to demonstrate that our drug candidates are safe or effective.
 We have only introduced one commercial product, Vitravene.
 We cannot guarantee that any of our other product candidates will obtain required government approvals or that we can successfully commercialize any products.
-We expect to have ongoing discussions with the FDA and foreign regulatory agencies with respect to all of our drugs in clinical development.